This post contains affiliate links

 This month’s #LittleLoves…

 Despite a busy festive month I have managed to read P.S.
 I Love You by Cecelia Ahern.
 Which has been gracing bookshelves and reading lists for a few years.
 However, it was whilst searching Amazon for books to add to my Kindle reading wishlist for the New Year that I came across Postscript.
 The long-awaited follow up to P.S.
 I Love You.
 So I thought I’d better read the first book ahead of the new book.
-An emotional rollercoaster which had me sobbing big fat ugly tears at times.
+An emotional rollercoaster that had me sobbing big fat ugly tears at times.

 In years gone by I would purchase the Radio Times and spend my night highlighting all the Christmas TV I’d love to watch.
-This year after having seen some of the line up announced on social media, I knew it wasn’t worth the expense.
+This year after having seen some of the lineup announced on social media, I knew it wasn’t worth the expense.
 That being said I have watched my fair share of Christmas TV.
 Between Christmas films with the children, alongside Call The Midwife and of course. the festive highlight – Gavin and Stacey.

 I did also manage to escape to see Little Women at the cinema on Boxing Day.
 A last-minute trip which I needed to distract myself from the events of real life.
 I was quite surprised by how much I enjoyed the film.
 Although I really should have taken tissues with me, I shed tears on more than one occasion.